angular/angular/adev/src/content/guide/forms/form-validation.md

 For a full list of built-in validators, see the [Validators](api/forms/Validators) API reference.

-To update the actor form to be a reactive form, use some of the same built-in validators &mdash;this time, in function form, as in the following example.
+To update the actor form to be a reactive form, use some of the same built-in validators —this time, in function form, as in the following example.

 <docs-code header="reactive/actor-form-reactive.component.ts (validator functions)" path="adev/src/content/examples/form-validation/src/app/reactive/actor-form-reactive.component.1.ts" visibleRegion="form-group"/>

-In this example, the `name` control sets up two built-in validators &mdash;`Validators.required` and `Validators.minLength(4)`&mdash; and one custom validator, `forbiddenNameValidator`.
+In this example, the `name` control sets up two built-in validators —`Validators.required` and `Validators.minLength(4)`— and one custom validator, `forbiddenNameValidator`.

 All of these validators are synchronous, so they are passed as the second argument.
 Notice that you can support multiple validators by passing the functions in as an array.